-• How can J/TIP leverage its diplomatic power to increase the number of convictions over the coming year?
+♦ How can J/TIP leverage its diplomatic power to increase the number of convictions over the coming year?

 Answer.
-The low number of trafficking prosecutions and convictions is a problem that I have worked my entire career to change and is one that I am deeply committed to addressing if confirmed as Anbassador.
-I will also continue the Department's robust and multifaceted efforts to address global shortcomings in protecting trafficking victims and protecting and convicting traffickers, and I will use my position to make clear to governments around the world that it is a uniquely governmental responsibility to hold perpetrators accountable for these crimes.
+The low number of trafficking prosecutions and convictions is a problem that I have worked my entire career to change and is one that I am deeply committed to addressing if confirmed as Ambassador.
+I will also continue the Department's robust and multifaceted efforts to address global shortcomings in protecting trafficking victims and prosecuting and convicting traffickers, and I will use my position to make clear to governments around the world that it is a uniquely governmental responsibility to hold perpetrators accountable for these crimes.

-position to make clear to governments around the world that it is a difficulty governmental responsibility to hold perpetuators accountable for these crimes.
 The annual Trafficking in Persons (TIP) Report is an important tool to this end.
 The Department publicly documents government efforts to identify and protect victims and prosecute and convict traffickers.
 I understand Department officials engage foreign governments year round to identify the root causes of inadequate victim protection and law enforcement efforts, and urge authorities to take appropriate action to address deficiencies.
 The TIP Report is used by a range of stakeholders around the world to encourage government action.
 If confirmed, I will ensure the TIP Report continues to be the gold standard in assessing government efforts to combat human trafficking and prompting tangible progress around the world.
 I will do my utmost to ensure that the report remains an effective tool in pushing governments to address their deficiencies in this regard.